Overwatch crossplay is a confusing mess so far

 Hey, did you know crossplay came to Overwatch this week?
 For the first time since its 2016 release, it's now possible to group up with console/PC buds and hop into any mode (as long as it's not Competitive).
 If you're a PC player, you've probably been playing with console players for days without knowing.

 I don't blame you for not noticing.
 It's surprisingly hard to tell which players in your lobby are playing on a different platform, and the rules for when platforms can play together are way more complicated than virtually every other crossplay game out there.
 It's already causing a fair bit of confusion in the community.
 The most common misunderstanding so far happens when console players match up with PC players and are pleasantly surprised that the game still feels balanced against mouse-and-keyboard users.
-In reality, most of these players aren't actually playing against PC players at all, they just think they are because Overwatch's UI is obtuse.
+Most of these players aren't actually playing against PC players, they just think they are because Overwatch's UI is confusing.

 Console players can't match up against PC players unless they have a PC friend in their party when matchmaking begins.
 Any group with PC players in it automatically enters the "PC pool."
 Every other type of player or group can only play with other consoles, specifically the PS4, PS5, Xbox One, Xbox Series S/X, and Nintendo Switch.